tom-howard/ros/content/about/_index.md

 If you're here as part of one of these courses then *welcome*!
 You can find the relevant course material under your module code in the Nav Bar on the left-hand side of the page.
 We hope that this site might also be useful for others hoping to learn ROS too though, so feel free to have a look around... we hope you find it useful!

 The courses here are designed to teach you how to use ROS to program robots, using a mix of simulation-based learning and real robot hardware.
-Typically, we start in simulation first, and we've got [a WSL-based simulation environment that we use for this(TODO)]().
+Typically, we start in simulation first, and we've got [a WSL-based simulation environment that we use for this (coming soon)]().
 Everything you'll learn in simulation is directly applicable to real robots too though, and - on all of these courses - you'll be able to apply your new-found ROS knowledge to the real TurtleBot3 Waffle Robots that we have in The Diamond.

 {{% textalign right %}}
 [Next Page: "Introducing the Robots" <i class="fas fa-solid fa-arrow-right"></i>](/about/robots)